steinwurf/waf/README.rst

 main file included by Waf is the ``src/wurf/waf_entry_point.py``.
 This is a great place to start to understand our additions to ``Waf``.

-Waf will load this file automatically when starting up, which is acheived using the ``--prelude`` option of Waf.
+Waf will load this file automatically when starting up, which is achieved using the ``--prelude`` option of Waf.
 Described in the Waf book: https://waf.io/book/#_customization_and_redistribution.